Gochojr/blogsite/_posts/2016-01-23-Git_into_Subversion_repo.md

 comments: True
 ---

-### How do I integrate a Git repo with my existing local Subversion repo?
+### How do I integrate a Git repo with a local Subversion repo?

 Git has a feature that works with Subversion repos called `git-svn`.
 It is intended to check out existing code from Subversion and work on it, not publishing a Git tree into a Subversion repo.